vektor-inc/vk-blocks-pro/readme.txt

 [ Add function ][ Outer (Pro) / Slider ] Added a replace button to allow changing the background image without deleting it.
 [ Add function ][ Post List (Pro) / Post List Slider (Pro) ] Added the ability to set sticky posts to display.
+[ Specification change ] [ Visual Embed ] Added aligncenter when iframeWidth is set to a value other than "100%".
 [ Design Bug Fix ][ Table ] Fixed overlapping borders when using vertical cells, and ensured the border color follows the theme settings.

 = 1.96.2 =